4-H Grows Here logo in green with 4-H clover at right on a black background

 If you have questions about eligibility, special circumstances, or project availability, contact your county 4-H coordinator!

-More information on Washington State 4-H’s Policies and Procedures can be found on the 4-H Forms page.
+More information on Washington State 4-H’s Policies and Procedures can be found on the 4-H Policies and Forms page.

 Beyond clubs, did you know 4-H youth have the opportunity to participate in county, state, and nation-wide 4-H events and even an international exchange program?
 These include competitions and clinics, workshops, leadership and civic engagement opportunities, conferences, and camps!

-Check out our 4-H Events page for more information or contact Yakima county 4-H staff.
+Check out our 4-H Events page for more information or contact Kittitas county 4-H staff.